soymadip/My-Practice-Environment/PYTHON/Notes/2. Object-Oriented /Day 56 - 77/62 - Access Specifiers or Modifiers.md

-#
-Access specifiers or access modifiers in python programming are used to limit the access of class variables and class methods outside of class while implementing the concepts of inheritance.
+Access specifiers or access modifiers in python programming are _used to limit the access of class variables and class methods outside of class_ while __implementing the concepts of inheritance__.

-Let us see the each one of access specifiers in detail:
+- Let us see the each one of access specifiers in details:

-# Types of access specifiers
+Types of access specifiers
+---
 1. Public access modifier
 2. Private access modifier
 3. Protected access modifier

 # Public Access Specifier in Python

-All the variables and methods (member functions) in python are by default public.
-Any instance variable in a class followed by the ‘self’ keyword ie. self.var_name are public accessed.
+All the variables and methods (member functions) in python are _by default public_.
+	Any instance variable in a class followed by the ‘self’ keyword like `self.var_name` are public accessed.

 ## Example:

 ```python
 class Student:
     # constructor is defined